annah4182/github-tutorial/README.md

 **GitHub** on the other hand,
 * stores the code into the cloud
 * visually tracks changes
-* collaboration on any files is allowed
+* collaboration on any files

 ---
 ## Initial Setup